The Karoonda Meteorite

 The meteorite was estimated to have weighed as much as 41.73kg, but it fragmented on impact.
 The meteorite is of the stony type and of a very unusual composition.
 It consists mainly of silicates of iron and magnesium iron sulphites and a very small amount of iron-nickel alloy.

-***PLEASE NOTE a replica of the meteorite is currently being made by the South Australian Museum and will be delivered to the District Council of Karoonda East Murray office at 11 Railway Terrace – where you can come and visit in on display.
-Arrival expected late March 2023***
+You can see a replica of the meteorite that was made by the South Australian Museum in 2023.
+Visit the District Council of Karoonda East Murray office at 11 Railway Terrace, open Monday to Friday, 9am to 5pm.

 Click here to read a newspaper article from the year 2000 about the meteorite.